 What does it mean when I retire?

 You may be entering retirement, but your projects keep working.
-Because the liability for any completed project remains, despite closing your practice, retiring from practice or switching to another firm, Pro-Demnity automatically provides continuing coverage, through Retirement from Practice insurance so that you don’t not find yourself or your family at risk, which the last thing you want to worry about at this stage.
+Because the liability for any completed project remains, despite closing your practice, retiring from practice or switching to another firm, Pro-Demnity may provide continuing coverage, through Retirement from Practice insurance so that you don’t find yourself or your family at risk, which the last thing you want to worry about at this stage.

 This solution is unique to Pro-Demnity and protects architects in three specific situations:

 - For a retiring architect, this allows you to effectively manage financial risk in your estate planning knowing that potential claims associated with the work you did when still practicing are covered.
-It will also protect your estate for up to six years from claims should you pass away.
+Should you pass away, it will also protect your estate from claims for up to six years after your death.

 - If you decide to close or merge your practice but continue to work as an employee at another firm, it protects you from potential claims associated with the work you did when you owned your own practice.

-- If you decide to close a practice and work in an unrelated field – you would automatically be covered for previous work as a Holder of Certificate of Practice.
+- If you decide to close a practice and work in an unrelated field – you would be covered for previous work as a Holder of a Certificate of Practice.